-Conserving the judges: In recognition of the problem and even the undesirability, of requiring the judiciary to process large numbers of cases involving repetitious consideration of like factual material, we are seeing the beneficial development of alternative dispute resolution machinery.
+In recognition of the problem and even the undesirability, of requiring the judiciary to process large numbers of cases involving repetitious consideration of like factual material, we are seeing the beneficial development of alternative dispute resolution machinery.
 The growth in community justice centres53 and specialist lay tribunals, with expertise incorporated in the decision making body, recognise that, just as there are horses for courses, so judges must be used in activities that are appropriate to and worthy of their training, skills and role in the community.
-With the decline of the jury and the move away from lay magistrates to trained justices, there is a need to reconsider new mechanisms of dispute resolution which will provide access to justice by citizens in a more cost effective, speedy and informal way than judges can typically provide.54

-With the massive expansion in the public service during and after the Second World War, a vacuum was created in the effective supervision of a vast range of decisions affecting the everyday lives of citizens in critical ways.
+With the decline of the jury and the move away from lay magistrates to trained justices and District Court judges, there is a need to reconsider new mechanisms of dispute resolution which will provide access to justice by citizens in a more cost effective, speedy and informal way than judges can typically provide.
+4 With the massive expansion in the public service during and after the Second World War, a vacuum was created in the effective supervision of a vast range of decisions affecting the everyday lives of citizens in critical ways.
 Judicial review was quite frequently an ineffective guardian, because of its concentration on procedural rather than substantive questions and because of the many technicalities which typically litter the path of such litigation.
-Ministerial responsibility and complaints to a member of Parliament were likewise ineffective because of the unreality of expecting a government to fall because of a mistake by or insensitivity on the part of a lowly counter clerk.
+Ministerial responsibility and complaints to a member of Parliament were likewise of a mistake by or insensitivity on the part of a lowly counter clerk.
 This is why there have been such significant developments in the field of administrative law.
 Those developments have included the proliferation of tribunals.
 Though modelled after the courts and providing adjudication, they did not typically use judges.
 They provide a quicker, cheaper and more informal venue for the resolution of complaints.